boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/image.md

 ![Local](/static/assets/visualizing-data/visualization-widgets/images/image/local-image.png)

-> **NOTE:** Image that having special characters in the file name is not supported in Dashboard Application.
+> **NOTE:** Images with special characters in the file name are not supported in the Dashboard Application.

 ### URL

-You can give the `URL` of the image which must be a valid URL.
+You can provide a valid `URL` for the image.

 Ex: http://flagpedia.net/data/flags/normal/in.png